K0ntrast/misc-tidbits/README.md

 # Random Bits & Bobs
-Miscellaneous tidbits that don't belong anywhere else.
+Miscellaneous tidbits that don't belong in other specific repositories.